“I have learned slowly, over the years, that more people than you think will talk to you about something that’s difficult”

-What really comes to mind very firstly is being able to breath.
+And being able to breath.
 Not having a headache.
-I mean I get headaches sometimes, but somebody once pointed out to me that it feels good to not have a headache and it’s something you can feel grateful for anytime you don’t have a headache.
+Once pointed out that it feels good to not have a headache and it’s something you can feel grateful for anytime you don’t have a headache.

 TMM: Yeah, it kind of makes you feel present as well actually, now you say that.

 Yeah, I mean it was a Buddhist teacher.
 I just read it in a book by Thich Nhat Hanh.
 You know that writer?
 He’s got a really good book called Peace Is Every Step.

 It’s mostly like a lot of Zen Buddhism.
 Very simple things.
 It feels good to smile or to eat a tangerine.
 It feels amazing.
 If you just remember that those things are happening then you can feel grateful for them.